 It is only unlawful under the participation in criminal gang activity statute to be associated with a criminal gang if a person either conducts or participates in criminal gang activity as defined by the law.
 It’s also illegal to do any offenses defined in the law with the intent to obtain or earn membership in a criminal street gang, to obtain proceeds derived from any criminal gang activity, or to organize or maintain a position of leadership while the group engages directly or indirectly in conspiring to commit criminal gang activity as defined by the law.

 It’s also illegal to request somebody else who is associated with a criminal gang activity to violate the laws outlined in the subsection.
-Even threatening harm to an individual or property to further the interests of the criminal gang or group is considered participation in criminal gang activity.
+Threatening harm to an individual or property to further the interests of the criminal gang or group is considered participation in criminal gang activity.

 How Much Time in Jail for Participation in Criminal Street Gang Activity